 Feel free to contact us if you’d like to come and see him, or one of the other horses we have for sale! firstname.lastname@example.org

-ready to go to her new home now!
-The price is 12.5k (GST included) – this
+Eldmist is ready to go to her new home now and is 10.5k (GST included).

 Feel free to contact us if you’d like to come and see her, or one of the other horses we have for sale! email@example.com